 In 1952, the restaurant was renovated into a full service restaurant and bar.
 In 1974, a 27-room lodge was added, designed by James Pfefferkorn, a former Frank Lloyd Wright associate.
 The two-story lodge wraps around a beautiful wood-domed indoor pool.

-The lodge is joined to the restaurant by a hall called "The Harvest Room" that accommodates banquets and meetings of up to 120 people.
+The lodge is joined to theformer restaurant by a hall called "The Harvest Room" that accommodates banquets and meetings of up to 120 people.
 Unfortantly, the restaurant & bar are currently closed.

-In 2004, John and Mary Pat Kaul purchased the Round Barn Lodge and Restaurant.
-An entire face lift of the property was executed and a beautiful waterfall and patio were added just off the banquet room.
+In 2004, John and Mary Pat Kaul purchased the Round Barn Lodge.
+An entire face lift of the property was executed in 2018 and a beautiful waterfall and patio were added just off the banquet room.

 The cupola on the restaurant was once the top of a silo that ran from the ground level to the top of the structure.
 Through several windows in the ceiling of the restaurant and bar, patrons can look up 50 feet and see the original roof rafters that help make The Round Barn a historic and exciting structure.